mrocklin/blog/_posts/work/2015-04-17-Profiling-Bag.md

 --------------

-By the time you're grouping or joining datasets you probably have structured data that could fit into a DataFrame or database.
+By the time you're grouping or joining datasets you probably have structured data that could fit into a dataframe or database.
 You should transition from dynamic data structures (dicts/lists) to dataframes or databases as early as possible.
 DataFrames and databases compactly represent data in formats that don't require serialization; this improves performance.
 Databases are also